CreativeMaladjustment/stelligent-u-020201208/00-dev-environment/README.md

 your laptop and the access you have in the Cloud9 environment?
 What other methods are there to provide this level of access without using keys?_

+Cloud9 keys give the same level of access aws login / using sso? for level of access without using keys...

 #### Task